peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

    - This could be an intermediate frame used for sensor fusion or processing depth images.

 <img width="1371" alt="Screenshot 2568-03-03 at 23 49 39" src="https://github.com/user-attachments/assets/e9974f2c-f8a7-4839-95ea-7bbec239c075" />

-> [!WARNING]
-> Incorrectly setting up these transformations will affect the robot’s ability to navigate, localize, and process sensor data properly.
-Ensure the frames are correctly configured before running simulations or real-world applications.